-The Program will be offered to engineering, science and select business graduates as a 5th year program (the University's Plus-One program) and to working professionals with an appropriate undergraduate degree in business, science, technology or engineering.
+The Program will be offered to engineering, science and select business graduates as a 5th year program (the University's Bachelor's to Master's program) and to working professionals with an appropriate undergraduate degree in business, science, technology or engineering.

 Admissions to the program will be determined based on an overall review of the following applicant materials: undergraduate degree and performance in science, engineering or business (other areas will be considered if the applicant demonstrates significant work experience in a technical field), GMAT or GRE score, three letters of recommendation (professional and academic) and a letter describing the applicant's professional goals and how earning a MS will assist in their professional development.
 For applicants from non-English speaking countries, a minimum score of the Test of English as a Foreign Language (TOEFL) or 600 (paper-based) or 100 (internet-based) must be obtained.

-The Plus-One Program option offered by the College of Management is an accelerated program offered to encourage outstanding undergraduate students in engineering, science and business to continue study at the graduate level.
-Undergraduate students in these majors (i.e., science, engineering or business), who have a GPA of 3.00 or better at the end of their junior year must apply for this program before thy complete their undergraduate graduation requirements.
-Students who plan to apply to this program must meet with the M>S> program advisor by their junior year to discuss any additional course requirements.
+The Bachelor's to Master's Program option offered by the College of Management is an accelerated program offered to encourage outstanding undergraduate students in engineering, science and business to continue study at the graduate level.
+Undergraduate students in these majors (i.e., science, engineering or business), who have a GPA of 3.00 or better at the end of their junior year must apply for this program before they complete their undergraduate graduation requirements.
+Students who plan to apply to this program must meet with the MS program advisor by their junior year to discuss any additional course requirements.

-General eligibility guidelines for admissions to a UMass Lowell Accelerated Bachelor's to Master's Program.
+General eligibility guidelines for admissions to a UMass Lowell Bachelor's to Master's Program.

 For more information on the MS E admissions process, please visit the MS in Entrepreneurship Prospective Student page.